Allar/ue5-style-guide/README.md

 If you are helping someone whose work conforms to a different but consistent and sane style guide, you should be able to adapt to it.
 If they do not conform to any style guide, please direct them here.

 <a name="0.4"></a>
-### 0.4 A team without a style guide is no team of mine.
+### 0.4 A team without a style guide is no team of mine

 When joining an Unreal Engine 4 team, one of your first questions should be "Do you have a style guide?".
 If the answer is no, you should be skeptical about their ability to work as a team.